Theory of forms: Plato's Forms

 A Form is aspatial (transcendent to space) and atemporal (transcendent to time).
 In the world of Plato, atemporal means that it does not exist within any time period, rather it provides the formal basis for time.
 It therefore formally grounds beginning, persisting and ending.
 It is neither eternal in the sense of existing forever, nor mortal, of limited duration.
 It exists transcendent to time altogether.
 Forms are aspatial in that they have no spatial dimensions, and thus no orientation in space, nor do they even (like the point) have a location.
 They are non-physical, but they are not in the mind.
 Forms are extra-mental (i.e. real in the strictest sense of the word).

 A Form is an objective "blueprint" of perfection.
 The Forms are perfect and unchanging representations of objects and qualities.
 For example, the Form of beauty or the Form of a triangle.
 For the form of a triangle say there is a triangle drawn on a blackboard.
 A triangle is a polygon with 3 sides.
 The triangle as it is on the blackboard is far from perfect.
 However, it is only the intelligibility of the Form "triangle" that allows us to know the drawing on the chalkboard is a triangle, and the Form "triangle" is perfect and unchanging.
 It is exactly the same whenever anyone chooses to consider it; however, time only affects the observer and not the triangle.
 It follows that the same attributes would exist for the Form of beauty and for all Forms.

 Plato explains how we are always many steps away from the idea or Form.
 The idea of a perfect circle can have us defining, speaking, writing, and drawing about particular circles that are always steps away from the actual being.
 The perfect circle, partly represented by a curved line, and a precise definition, cannot be drawn.
-Even the ratio of pi is an irrational number, that only partly helps to fully describe the perfect circle.
 The idea of the perfect circle is discovered, not invented.